-Overcoming Accreditation and Governance Issues.
+Resolving Accreditation and Governance Issues.

-Results: the board became more independent, and made significant changes to its operating and recruiting processes; the university’s culture turned around to where faculty, employees, and students feel it’s a great place to go to work and school, and the Special Visiting Team awarded the institutions six commendations and one recommendation, that being “keep doing what you are doing.”
+Results: the board became more independent and made significant changes to its operating and recruiting processes; the university’s culture turned around to where faculty, employees, and students feel it’s a great place to go to work and school, and the Special Visiting Team awarded the institutions six commendations and one recommendation, that being “keep doing what you are doing.”

 Growing Revenues by Increasing Faculty Engagement.

-We recruited 4 team leaders and 19 task force members representing full- and part-time faculty from all colleges and departments, and in 3 weeks we issued a 71-page report with 50+ recommendations on how to improve faculty engagement and support.
-Most recommendations were implemented within 1 year, resulting in a 10% improvement in student persistence and retention, greater faculty engagement, and $4 million in new revenues.
+We recruited 4 team leaders and 19 task force members representing full- and part-time faculty from all colleges and departments, and in 3 weeks, we issued a 71-page report with 50+ recommendations on how to improve faculty engagement and support.
+Most recommendations were implemented within one year.

 Growing Revenue by Improving Course Offerings.

 After assessing the learning readiness of the students and the change readiness of the institution, we designed a new capstone course.

 Improving Student Learning and Quality of Instruction.

 The general management and business courses in the MBA program were in need of a redesign, as it was difficult for both faculty and students to understand what was required to meet course learning outcomes (CLOs).

 Improving Revenue Opportunities While Reducing Risk.

 A large flagship university in the Middle East responsible for implementing policies and strategies for the Kingdom of Saudi Arabia desired to increase its capacity to deliver successful projects, as its bandwidth was stretched to the breaking point and was putting the University at risk.

-Improving Academic Excellence.
+Improved Academic Excellence.

-We suggested and then facilitated the first-ever MBA retreat for full-time faculty which resulted in developing a more rigorous, better-focused program that met AACSB guidelines.
+We suggested and then facilitated the first-ever MBA retreat for full-time faculty, which resulted in developing a more rigorous, better-focused program that met AACSB guidelines.
 The changes were implemented.

-Improving Faculty and Student Retention through Improving Organizational Alignment and Attunement.
+Improving Faculty and Student Retention Through Improving Organizational Alignment and Attunement.

-We worked with department chairs to develop detailed processes and procedures for the new positions, including ways to provide more personalized “service” to students.
+We worked with department chairs to improve organizational alignment and develop detailed processes and procedures for the new positions, including ways to provide more personalized “service” to students.

 Reducing Costs while Improving Academic Performance and Teacher Engagement.